The 411 on Wedding Insurance Costs: Protect Your Special Day

-Most couples spend between $155 to $500 total for all of the coverages.
-However, you would require wedding insurance costs closer to $1000 for higher budget and destination weddings.
+Most couples spend between $155 and $500 dollars total for all of the coverage.
+However, for higher budget and destination weddings, you would require wedding insurance costs closer to $1,000 dollars.
 The cost of your wedding will reflect the cost of your insurance, so you’ll always be in a wedding insurance cost bracket that you can easily afford.

 Can I buy wedding insurance from my church?

-You can only buy any insurance from a licensed seller.
-If any venue asks for separate charges for insurance, they are scamming you.
-Find an agent with the legally required licenses to secure the best deals and avoid legal problems.
+You can only buy any type of insurance from a licensed seller.
+If any type of venue asks for separate charges for insurance, they are scamming you.
+Find an agent with the legally required license in order to secure the best deals and avoid legal problems.

 Can I buy wedding insurance after I book my venue?